pja35/SXP/docs/wiki/Development_Portal.md

 The foreseen stages of the project are:

 1. Know what the protocols aim to achieve
-2. Know very precisely what the protocols will achieve
-3. Formalize the required properties of the protocols
+2. Formalize the required properties of the protocols
-4. Formalize candidate protocols
-5. Prove the protocols have the required properties
+3. Formalize the protocols with the required properties
-6. Launch the implementations of these protocols
+4. Launch the implementations of these protocols
-7. Produce the graphical interfaces to these implementations
+5. Produce the graphical interfaces to these implementations
-8. Play with it
+6. Play with it

-The initiators' main role is to ensure that these original aims will not be altered in the course of the project.
-Stage 1 is the only non-negociable part of this project.

 Status
 ------